nbat/journals/README.md

 # journals
 --
-A quick web site with a router and di as a requirement task
+A quick web site with a router and di as a recruitment task